Massive Nonplanar Two-Loop Maximal Unitarity: Parametrization of Hepta-Cut Solutions

 The curve is generally reducible and the algebraic set $\mc S$ can always be decomposed uniquely into a union of a finite number $n$ of irreducible components which are in one-to-one correspondence with the inequivalent hepta-cut solutions,

-The existence of such a decomposition can be proven by algebraic geometry and primary decomposition of the polynomial ideal, see ref.~\cite{Zhang:2012ce}.
-The number of solutions within an integral topology depends on the kinematical configuration, in particular the distribution of massive and massless legs.
+The existence of such a decomposition can be proved by algebraic geometry and primary decomposition of the polynomial ideal, see ref.~\cite{Zhang:2012ce}.
+The number of solutions within an integral topology depends on the kinematic configuration, in particular the distribution of massive and massless legs.